IMB11/SmartItemHighlight/README.md

 Once you've got the project **fully imported** you can use the "Set active project to xxxx" tasks to switch between fabric, neoforge and other Minecraft versions.

+When you are finished with your changes, **please run the `"Reset Active Project"` and `chiseledBuild` tasks before making a commit!**

 ## Credits

 Thank you to Jack (jacks-underscore-username) and Bluuga (Hurricane) for working on this project with me!